SuperFola/superfola.github.io/portfolio.md

 ## [Project-E](https://github.com/SuperFola/project-E)

 Project E is a small Operating System (if we can say so) composed of a basic bootloader and of a simple kernel, all written in NASM assembly, capable of execute shell commands.
+It embeds a password lock when booting, an heterogeneous programming language using a tape (sort of evolved brainfuck), few commands like `echo`, `clear`, `color`, `version` and `help`.

 It was developped and tested under Linux Mint 19, on a x86_64 machine.